episode6/mockspresso/README.md

 # mockspresso
-An extensible auto-mocker for java, designed to simplify your unit tests. (now with PowerMock support!)
+An extensible auto-mocker for java, designed to simplify your unit tests.

+`It's like dependency injection for your tests.`

 ## What & Why?
 Testing code is a pain in the ass.
 Mockspresso was created with the simple idea that if tests are easier to write and break less often, developers will hate them less, and write more of them.